What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 In private M&A transactions, parties are free to agree on deal exclusivity.

-In public M&A transactions, the offeror usually tries to enter into a transaction agreement with the target company, in order to obtain the target company’s board of directors’ support for its offer.
+In public M&A transactions, the offeror usually attempts to enter into a transaction agreement with the target company, in order to obtain the support of its board of directors for the bid.
 The target company’s board of directors can only support the offeror, subject to a fiduciary out.
-This means that, in case a competing offer is launched, the target company’s board of directors is released of its duties under the transaction agreement.
-Another means to enhance deal protection are break fees and no shop agreements (see question 13).
-Also, offerors will try to obtain tender agreements with significant shareholders (irrevocables) early on.
+This means that, in the event of a competing offer, the target company’s board of directors is released from its duties under the transaction agreement.
+Break fees and no shop agreements (see question 13) are other methods of improving transaction protection.
+In addition, offerors will seek to obtain tender agreements with significant shareholders (irrevocable) at an early stage.

 What other deal protection and costs coverage mechanisms are most frequently used by acquirers?